maxtkc/mos-herb-site/bioregional_immersion.md

 Yes!
 This program is for herb enthusiasts who are in the beginning of their herbal journey.
 Maybe you've taken a couple of classes or made some medicine on your own, or maybe you are completely green and ready to dive in!

 **What if I have to miss one of the Sundays?**
 No problem!
 Since this is an in-person program we won't be recording the sessions, but I'll send you the handouts and your classmates can share their notes.
-You may be able to go to the farm and harvest herbs to make medicine on your own time -- TBD!
+You may be able to go to the farm and harvest herbs to make medicine on your own time.
+That said, if you know you'll need to miss more than 2-3 classes, it may not be the best fit.

 **Will there be a lunch break?**
 Yes!
 I recommend you bring a lunch since there aren't a ton of close by options, but there are a few.
 We'll have at least one potluck as well!